 Marco Tamietto, Principal Investigator

 I hold a Ph.D in Neuroscience and I am currently Research Fellow at Tilburg University and Full Professor at University of Turin.
-I am also Honorary Research Fellow at the Nuffield Department of Clinical Neurosciences, University of Oxford.
+I have been also invited visiting scientist at the department of Experimental Psychology, University of Oxford (2015-2107; sponsored by Em.
+Prof. Weiskrantz); Honorary member of SCR Magdalen College Oxford, University of Oxford (2016-2017); Visiting fellow at the Netherlands Institute for Advances Study in the Humanities and Social Sciences (NIAS-KNAW) (2018).

 My studies concern the functional and structural neuroanatomy of the human visual system and emotion perception.
 I combine neuroimaging methods with psychophysics and I am particularly interested in patients with cortical blindness and in patients with hemispatial neglect.